danielapsalas/junit-tests/README.md

 Once you are done with the `Student.java` class.

-1. Checkout to the `cohorts-feature` branch, there you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a lot of methods to calculate the cohort average grade and add a student.
+1. Checkout to the `cohorts-feature` branc
+2. h, there you will find a `Cohort.java` class inside the `src/main/java` folder, this class has already a lot of methods to calculate the cohort average grade and add a student.
 Let's go ahead and make sure there's sufficient tests for this class to be deployed to production:

 1. Start by creating a new branch called: `cohorts-tests`.
 1. Then create a `CohortTest` class and build a test for each of the following requirements: